Qanot Sharq: History

-The airline was launched in 1998 with a single Ilyushin Il-76 cargo plane.
+The airline was launched in 1998 with a single Ilyushin Il-76 cargo aircraft.
 It ceased operations in 2012 and returned its air operator's certificate.

-In 2021, the airline re-launched operations, leasing two used Airbus A320-200s from Air Lease Corporation.
-It launched its first passenger flight on October 14, 2021 from Tashkent International Airport to Vnukovo International Airport in Moscow.
+In 2021, Qanot Sharq re-launched operations and leased two used Airbus A320-200 aircraft from Air Lease Corporation.
+The airline launched its first passenger flight on 14 October 2021, from Tashkent International Airport to Vnukovo International Airport in Moscow.